Close

 Mr. & Mrs. Darcy Mysteries series, by Carrie Bebris

-opens in a new windowPoster Placeholder of - 88“Whenever I need comfort, there’s one source I turn to more than any other: Jane Austen.
+Poster Placeholder of - 56“Whenever I need comfort, there’s one source I turn to more than any other: Jane Austen.
 True, she only wrote six books, but with all the sequels and rewrites we never need to stop living in Austenland.
 The Mr. and Mrs. Darcy Mysteries series by Carrie Bebris has the added bonus of being delightfully cozy mysteries, so they’re extra comforting.
 In the series, Fitzwilliam and Elizabeth Darcy want nothing more than to enjoy married life on their Pemberley estate, but one mystery after another keeps drawing them away.
 Each of the seven books focuses on different characters from Austen’s beloved novels, from Caroline Bingley to Frederick Wentworth to the residents of Sanditon.
 With Bebris’ care to maintain the style and setting of the original novels, this series is almost like reading Jane Austen…but with a touch more murder.
 Recommended reading pairing is a cup of tea and a proper English biscuit or scone.”

 Alison Bunis, Marketing Assistant